Dev-Oniel/work_time_tracker/README.md

 ## License

-The project is licensed under [insert chosen license, e.g., MIT License].
+The project is licensed under Work Time Tracker MIT License.
 See the `LICENSE` file for details.

 ---